IdanHarari11/dynamicFormikForms/src/ReadMe.md

         disabled: input disabled (false is the defualt);
         validation: input validation (can use Yup library);

-        (Can you add more attributes that goes in to the input attributes by defualt)
+        (You can add more attributes that goes in to the input attributes by defualt)